-This section describes a method for representing a network of chemical reactions as a program tree suitable for use in a run of genetic programming.
 Each program tree represents an interconnected network of chemical reactions involving various substances.
-A chemical reaction may consume one or two substances and produce one or two substances.
-The consumed substances may be external input substances or intermediate substances produced by reactions.
-The chemical reactions, enzymes, and substances of a network may be completely represented by a program tree that contains
+A chemical reaction may consume one or two substances and may produce one or two substances.
+The consumed substances may be external input substances or may be intermediate substances produced by reactions.
+The reactions, enzymes, and substances of a network may be completely represented by a program tree that contains

-- internal nodes representing chemical reaction functions, - internal nodes representing selector functions that select the reaction's first versus the reaction's second (if any) product, - external points (leaves) representing substances that are consumed and produced by a reaction, - external points (leaves) representing enzyme that catalyzes a reaction, and. - external points (leaves) representing numerical constants (reaction rates).
+- internal nodes representing reaction functions, - internal nodes representing selector functions that select the reaction's first versus the reaction's second product (if any),

+• external points (leaves) representing substances that are consumed and produced by a reaction,

+• external points representing enzymes that catalyze a reaction, and.

+• external points representing numerical constants (reaction rates).